Rightpoint/BonMot/README.md

 ## Chaining Syntax

 `BONChain` is a wrapper around `BONText` that allows you to chain properties together for a more concise expression of a style.
-You can create a chain with a normal initializer, but it's easier to just use the `RZCursive` macro:
+You can create a chain with a normal `[[BONChain alloc] init]`, but it's easier to just use `[BONChain new]` or the even shorter and technically valid `BONChain.new`:

 ```objc
 NSString *quote = @"I used to love correcting people’s grammar until\